Convex-Dev/design/cad/022_trustmon/README.md

 The target account SHOULD exist.
 Attempts to use a trust monitor with a non-existent account are possible but likely to error.

 The target account MAY be a user account.

+The reference MAY be `nil`, which behaves as a trust monitor that never provides any authorisation.

 ### `check-trusted?` callable function